F1 visa insurance is necessary for international students studying in the U.S.

 Some schools offer school-sponsored group health insurance.
 However, enrollment into that insurance is not mandatory as long as the student purchases a comparable international health insurance plan that meets the minimum requirements set by the school.

 An example of such school is University of Central Florida, Orlando.

-Such schools provide a “waiver form” that must list the minimum requirements that the F1 visa insurance purchase from a third party must meet.
-Many such F1 visa insurance plans are available on this web site.
+Such schools provide a "waiver form" that must list the minimum requirements that F1 visa insurance purchased from a third party must meet.
+Many such F1 visa insurance plans are available on this website.
 After purchasing international student insurance, the student would complete his/her portion, including the signature in the waiver form, and send it to us.
 Once we receive the waiver form, we would have the remaining portion of the form completed and signed by the insurance company, then return it to the student.
 The student would then provide the form to the school to enroll in the classes.

-Many international student insurance plans we offer already meet the minimum requirements of many schools.
-However, you should consider sending your waiver form to us by email so that we can review the requirements of the school, and a licensed insurance representative can suggest the plan most suitable to you that would meet your school’s minimum requirements.
+Many international student insurance plans we offer already meet the minimum requirements of most schools.
+However, you should consider sending your waiver form to us by email so that we can review the requirements of the school, and a licensed insurance representative can suggest the plan most suitable to you that would meet your school's minimum requirements.